 Applications are no longer being accepted.
 Eligible applicants were:

 - Aboriginal communities across Canada

 - Northern communities (i.e. north of the 60th parallel)

 - Tribal councils

 - Aboriginal organizations

 - Territorial governments and northern organizations

-For all projects, any funds previously received through the program between 2007-2011 will be included in the maximum funding level allowed for the project from the 2011-2016 program.
-For example, if a Stream A project (previously known as a Large Energy Project) received $150,000 under EANCP 2007-2011, it may be eligible to receive $100,000 under EANCP 2011-2016.
+Previously received funding through the program between 2007-2011 for any project is included in the calculation of the maximum amount.
+For example, if a Stream A project received $150,000 under EANCP 2007-2011, it would be eligible to receive up to $100,000 under EANCP 2011-2016.